influxdata/kapacitor/README.md

 The `mapFunction.py` and `reduceFunction.py` files contain python scripts that read data on an incoming stream perform their function and output the result.
 More on how to write these custom functions later...

-# Components

-Below are the logical components to make the workflow  possible.

-* Kapacitor daemon `kapacitord` that manages the rest of the components.
-* Matching -- uses the `where` clause of a streamer to map points in the data stream to a streamer instance.
-* Interpreter for DSL -- executes the DSL based on incoming metrics.
-* Pipeline Deployment -- takes the defined DAG from the DSL and deploys it on the cluster.
-* Stream engine -- keeps track of various streams and their topologies.
-* Batch engine -- handles the results of scheduled queries and passes them to batchers for processing.
-* Replay engine -- records and replays bits of the data stream to the stream engine.
-Can replay metrics to independent streams so testing can be done in isolation of live stream.
-Can also save the result of a query for replaying.
-* Query Scheduler -- keeps track of schedules for various script and executes them passing data to the batch engine.
-* Streamer/Batcher manager -- handles defining, updating and shipping streamers and batchers around.
-* API -- HTTP API for accessing methods of other components.
-* CLI -- `kapacitor` command line utility to call the HTTP API.